eISSN: 3049-0677

 PhytoTalks adheres to the authorship standards defined by the International Committee of Medical Journal Editors (ICMJE).
 To qualify as an author, each contributor must have:

-- Made substantial contributions to the conception or design of the work; or to the acquisition, analysis, or interpretation of data.
+1. Made substantial contributions to the conception or design of the work or to the acquisition, analysis, or interpretation of data.

-- Given final approval of the version to be published.
+3. Final approval has been given for the version to be published.

 Acknowledgements and Non-Author Contributions: